xorasan/quraan/kitaab/baqarah.md

 # target audience

-jews, christians and muslims who dont hate each other they respect that there's validity in eachothers' deen because they believe in the aaxirah & the unseen
+jews, christians and muslims who dont hate each other they respect that there's validity in each others' deen because they believe in the aaxirah & the unseen

 they're not competing in implementing their own version of laws